pluralsight/guides/draft/front-end-javascript/building-a-redux-application-with-angular-2-part-2/article.md

 If you go to [http://localhost:4200/](http://localhost:4200/) now and play around with the currency buttons, you'll see that nothing special happens yet.
 Looking at the current state of the application, there needs to be a way to load the currency rates from a dedicated currency data API, such as [fixer.io](http://fixer.io/).

 **[Redux has its own convention for handling server-side requests](http://redux.js.org/docs/advanced/AsyncActions.html)**.
 It does it through using a middleware - a piece of logic that stays between the server and the reducer functions.
-Actions that trigger server-side requests are considered as *impure* actions, since they cannot be completely handled by the reducer.
+In Redux, server-side requests are regarded as side effects from actions that cannot be entirely handled a reducer.
+Such actions call **impure** functions making the reducers unable to handle the recreation of the action, or being able to time-travel, because the function does not depend entirely on its input.If you still don't get the concept of impure functions, [read here](https://en.wikipedia.org/wiki/Pure_function)

+### Actions for handling side effects
-In redux, andling server-side requests requires the implementation of three actions:
+The standart for handling server-side requests requires the implementation of three actions:

    1. **Action that indicates the start of the server-side request**:
    This action is dispatched just before the request is made.
 In the example application, the name of this action will be named `LOAD_CURRENCIES`.
 A reducer handling such action would change a dedicated state property for indicating a server-side location such as `loadingCurrencies`, which can be used to implement a loading spinner, for example.